Teacher: Mrs. Carina Sullivan Aide: Ms. Nicole Figueroa

 Kindergarten at RHLS is a full-day program that provides an environment where we learn through academics and play.
 We want every student to have a successful academic experience as well as learn the basic skills of socialization.
 This includes learning to share, interact with others during play, and conflict resolution skills.
 Our daily routine provides many opportunities for our students to strengthen all of these areas through both directed and free play.

 We start every morning with Bible stories from the Old and New Testament.
 Every month the students learn a new Bible verse and they get up in front of the class to recite it.
 Most of all, we want our students to know the love that God has for them.
 There is no better way to start our day each morning!

-In Science students learn all about the Earth and its inhabitants.
+In Science, students learn all about the Earth and its inhabitants.
 Students will be able to identify the parts of different plants and animals.
 They will gain knowledge about different animal habitats and where they are located.
 Our curriculum covers both life and earth sciences including volcanos, dinosaurs, rocks and minerals, magnets, and many other topics.
 Students learn to use their five senses to explore, observe, and experiment with different objects.
 We have a class garden where we learn to grow and harvest different foods.
-We also attend Experium Science center many times throughout the year.

 The most important part of Kindergarten is all the fun we have while learning, playing, and making friendships that last through the years.
 We want every child to love their first year of school and our hope is to provide a warm, nurturing environment for students to explore and learn.